blackmarkt/Udacity-ML/capstone_report_template.md

 Because of Bitcoin's inherent volatility during the time interval for this project small misclassifications in the outcomes can lead to significant under or over-performance of the model in terms of alpha.
 If this model were employed with a more seasoned and less historically volatile asset like US Treasuries the consequential results would not as greatly affect performance.

 Whenever money and real loss of money is involved it is necessary to thoroughly test a model before moving into a live production final stage.
 It is safe to assume that the results cannot be trusted and must be cross validated on more data and potential scenarios.
-This project is merely the first step in that process and because of the end results warrants further investigation.
+This project is merely the first step in a long process but the promsing end results warrants further investigation.

-Therefore while educating and enlightening the robustness of the data and the model's predictions cannot wholly be trusted in forecasting future data.
-More testing and monitoring and developing will most likely need to follow.
+The robustness of the data and the model's predictions cannot wholly be trusted in forecasting future data.
+More testing, monitoring and developing will most likely need to follow.

 ### Justification
 While the project fell short in overcoming the final hurdle of outperforming the "Buy and Hold" benchmark each model was able to achieve profitability.
 While it is a little deflating to spend so much time on to developing an underperforming model it is much worse to have built a model that loses money while simultaneously having the benchmark rise.
-In the past couple years the finance industry in it's race to employ data science and machine learning techniques has suffered from this very underperformance<sup>8</sup.
+In the past couple years the finance industry in it's race to employ data science and machine learning techniques has suffered from this very phenomenon<sup>8</sup.

 Developing unfit or underperforming models is par for the course in finance as the competition is fierce and quantitative strategies are arbitraged away as more and more players exploit the same edge.
 Not only would a trading strategy need to beat it's benchmark but it would need to clearly exceed it as there are cost of doing business (trading fees/commissions, infrastructure costs, data fees, etc..) that will quickly eat away profibaility.